-A grouping of no fewer than four detached dwelling units per acre with a footprint of less than 900 square feet each that includes a common courtyard; A city may allow Cottage Cluster units to be located on a single Lot or Parcel, or on individual Lots or Parcels.
+Cottage clusters are groupings of no fewer than four detached housing units with a footprint of less than 900 square feet each and that include a common courtyard.
+Cottages are located on a single lot, clustered around pockets of shared open space.
+The ownership model for cottages could be structured to allow individual ownership of each cottage, such as through a condominium plat.
+Parking and common areas are co-owned and managed.
 Given their small footprint and low profile, cottages may provide an alternative housing option that fits seamlessly into detached single family neighborhoods.